Table of Contents

 This document would spell out the exact steps an employee needs to take:

-1. They then use the "DataScrub Pro" software to run the secure data wipe protocol.
+- They then use the approved secure deletion process to run the data wipe protocol.

 See the difference?
 This detailed guide draws a straight line from the company's strategic goal to perfect execution.
 To learn more about building such effective guides, check out our article on how to create standard operating procedures.
 It's this level of detail that turns a policy from a nice idea into a repeatable, auditable, and consistent part of your daily operations.